-So the true chains of Mediators and of Covenants for the Law and the New Covenant (see I28, I29) are:
+So the true chains of Mediators and of Covenants for the Law and the New Covenant (see I28) are:

-The chain of Mediators of the Law Covenant: God x Methuselah (Gabriel) x Noah x (John the baptist temporarily during the baptism test) x Isaac (ICC) x Moses x Physical Israel
+The chain of Mediators of the ICC both for those under the law of Moses of the church of Judaism: God x Methuselah (Gabriel) x Noah x (John the baptist temporarily during the baptism test) x Isaac (ICC) x Physical Israel

-The chain of covenants of the Law Covenant: CRC x 2BC x ICC x Law
+The chain of salvation covenants for those under law was: CRC x 2BC x ICC

-The chain of covenants of the New Covenant: ARC x 3BC x JAC x New Covenant
+The chain of covenants of the New Covenant: ARC x ABC x JAC x 1NC

 So, the baptism into the name of Jesus, or any son of the JAC, is actually a baptism into the name of Jacob, the mediator of the covenant of the spirit for Abraham's children.
 For the blessing to be heavenly kings was through Isaac's seed, whereas the blessing for earthly life was through Isaac himself and through Abraham his father.
 The physical birth process of all of us declares how we shall be born spiritually.
 For all men are drawn out of the water (the name of Moses) when the waters split in their mother's womb and they are delivered by an outstretched hand, not of Moses, but of the midwife normally.
 But there is not only water at birth, there is also blood.
 The blood represents the life, which is the spirit.
 So here the two baptisms of the Christian church are being declared at every birth of every human baby.